Combine hiking and wine country

 There are thousands of hikers that also enjoy wine tasting and wine country.
 Hiking is great exercise and a wonderful way to reduce stress.
 Nothing beats being out in nature.
 Once hiking is done, now it is reward time.
 Hit the tasting room and enjoy the wine country.
 You can also pack a lunch and enjoy a glass or bottle of local wine with a picnic after your hike.
 We have done all of these adventures in recent years.
 Check out a list of our recommended hikes and where to taste wine.

-Hike in Wine Country Trails
+Hike or Run These Wine Country Trails

 - Alston Park – Napa Valley